Switzerland Job Interview Tips

-At the end of your interview and before leaving, thank everyone present for interview opportunity and shake they hands.
+At the end of your interview and before leaving, thank everyone present for the interview opportunity and shake their hands.

 After the interview, do not forget to write a thank you letter and subsequently follow-up by letter, email or phone call.
 Employers regard this as an indication of your strong/final interest in the position.